Panagiotispent/RP-VAE/README.md

 2. Through main.py
   - Import the desired parameterisation model
     -- Each model requires manual change of the n parameter through its own .py file
-  - Decide on the hyperparameters of the model, and number of Monte Carlo runs
+  - Decide on the hyperparameters of the model and number of Monte Carlo runs
   - Train or test

 3. Run main.py

-Running main.py generates graphs for training loss metrics, and image samples of the last iteration that can be found in the localhost.
+Running main.py generates graphs for training loss metrics and image samples of the last iteration that can be found in the localhost.

 The image samples are also saved in the samples folder.